https://invisible-island.net/ncurses/man/

 o X/Open Curses uses const less effectively than a later design

-might, sometimes applying it needlessly to values that are already
+might, sometimes applying it needlessly to function parameters that

 As an extension, ncurses can be configured to change the function